-Silk-screening is a great way to personalize your gear.
+Silk-screening (or screen printing) is a great way to personalize your gear.
 It’s a very basic process that has unlimited outcomes.
 One of the easiest ways to get a design on almost any surface is to use the photo emulsion process.
 Once you’ve made the screen, it’s ready to print time and time again.
 Follow along as I walk through the process of transferring my design to a screen, and printing it on a laptop bag.

 Work up an idea for your design.
 On your first attempt, try a one-color design, keep it simple, and have some fun with it.
 Once you get it figured out, make your design digital.
 Sara and I created ours in Illustrator, but you can also scan a drawing.
 If you are really hands-on, you can draw straight onto transparency paper using India ink.
 You need a solid black positive to burn into the screen.
 I print on transparencies, using a black and white laser printer.
 This gives me an easy way to accurately, cheaply, and quickly create a positive.